By entering your email address you agree to receive emails from Cottontailclub. We'll respect your privacy and you can unsubscribe at any time.

 Other alternatives and solutions can be:

-During this period of time, your rabbit should be surrounded by an unlimited supply of hay and vegetables in case they do get hungry.
+During this period, your rabbit should be surrounded by an unlimited supply of hay and vegetables in case they get hungry.
 Giving your rabbit a treat-based green such as cilantro may give your rabbit the motivation to eat and start the flow of digestion in their gut.

 Additionally, if your rabbit is open to it, you can give them stomach massages, which may help kick-start gut movement.

-Unfortunately, there are no specific statistics for the survival rate of GI Stasis among rabbits, this may be because GI Stasis can occur multiple times throughout a rabbit’s lifespan.
-However, the first 48 hours are incredibly critical for your rabbit, so ensuring they are seen by a professional and given adequate care is important.
+Unfortunately, there are no specific statistics for the survival rate of GI Stasis among rabbits, and this may be because GI Stasis can occur multiple times throughout a rabbit’s lifespan.
+The survival rate for rabbits with GI stasis varies widely and depends on several factors, including the severity of the condition, the underlying cause, and how quickly treatment is initiated.